AdditionalMy father's family:

 The 1814 John was born at Sandmiln (Sandmill), a farm in Inch parish close to Stranraer.
 The baptism of the second John in 1820 was recorded at Stranraer.
 The boundaries of Stranraer were expanding at this time, to include part of Inch.
 There is no record that I have been able to find of the births of other children, Jess, Thomas, Peter and Robert.
 I have speculated that there may have also been an older child James, born between the birth of the first John and the births of the second John and Jessie, and possibly also a child Mary.
 [1] There are therefore few clues as to who the elder William Blain was, and none that I've found for Mary Maxwell, though her father may have been John (the eldest child was apparently a John, and the second John's marriage, in Greenock in 1845, shows him as 'John Maxwell Blain').
 What clues there are for William relate to Blain farmers in Inch parish and the names of the children.

 The elder William was an agricultural worker.
 Farming practices were changing dramatically in Wigtownshire during the 18th century: the earlier system was that of 'fermtouns'[2], fairly similar to a hamlet or small village with several tenants jointly farming an area, and households of cottars and craftspeople in addition to the tenant farmers.
 In the 18th century various improvements in farming technique increased productivity, but changes in organisation and local and national economies moved many farms from mixed farming to an emphasis on cattle, resulting in the 19th century in single tenants holding larger farms.
-The improvements, instigated apparently by Lord Stair, are discussed in the late 18th century Statistical Account of Scotland, with Inch parish records online at http://stat-acc-scot.edina.ac.uk/link/1791-99/Wigton/Inch/.
+The improvements, instigated apparently by Lord Stair, are discussed in the late 18th century Statistical Account of Scotland, with the Inch parish account online at http://stat-acc-scot.edina.ac.uk/link/1791-99/Wigton/Inch/.

 It seems quite possible that William Blain was the son of an Inch tenant farmer, but he himself became a farm worker.
 What kind of 'gardener' he later became - if this description is correct, possibly 50 years after his death - is not clear.